As an Amazon Associate we earn from qualifying purchases.

 Category: Health and Wellness Issues

 Sept.
 7, 2025 — The NY Times asked trainers for their ideas on the best training tests.
 They came back with four tried-and-tested self-assessments for strength, balance and cardiovascular fitness.
 One of them is a good screener to see if you are ready for pickleball.
 Others measure upper body strength, cardio vascular conditioning, and balance – so important to prevent falls.
 Try them and see how you do!
 (Note: These tests were not designed with any age group in mind – some versions might be too challenging for some seniors).
+Here is a link to their “Training Tests” article.

 One of the tests is pushups – how many good ones can you do?
-If you don’t go down far enough to touch a folded towel or foam block and come back up with straight arms, they don’t count.
+If you don’t go down far enough to touch a folded towel or foam block and come back up with straight arms, it doesn’t count.
 All of the tests in the Times article have links to scores for how well you are doing, like this one for pushups.
 (Males over 60 who can do more than 18 are in “excellent” shape.

 The YMCA Step Test.
 Stand on a small stool and alternatively lift up one leg at a time, 24 times in a minute for 3 minutes.
 If your quads give out before your lungs, you need to improve your leg strength.
 Count your pulse and compare to the chart.
 If this is too strenuous, try walking up stairs for a minute, and work up to 3 minutes.
 One trainer uses this test to see if someone is ready for pickleball.